Chayanon-Ninyawee/KMIDS-GFM-Future-Engineer-2025/README.md

 **Layout**
 The layout of the chassis is made to fit the rear-mounted motors and front-mounted steering mechanism.
 Meanwhile, electronics and sensors are mounted in the centre for ease of wiring.

 Our robot chassis was completely custom-designed in FreeCAD and 3D printed using [esun PLA+](https://esun3dstore.com/products/pla-pro), which we found is easy to print with, offering a smoother texture and less warping compared to ABS, while also being lightweight and durable.
 Alongside the main chassis, the drivetrain and steering modules are mounted on our 3D-printed detachable plates that were fine-tuned during testing to achieve the correct alignment with other components.
-Other components, such as motor clamps, sensor brackets, are designed as independent printable components.
+Other components, such as motor clamps and sensor brackets, are designed as independent printable components.
 The chassis was also designed with modularity in mind for replacements and upgrades, with reduced overhangs for printing ease.

 ______________________________________________________________________